Master’s in Data Science Programs in Hawaii

 - Kapalya, which has developed a mobile app that encrypts data on endpoints, corporate servers, and cloud servers.

 Bonus Round: In addition to the usual sites, you can try Tech Jobs Hawaii, which is run by the High Technology Development Corporation.
-Or you might wish to contact some of the cool Hawaii tech businesses in the TechHui Directory to see if they’re in the mood for hiring.
+Or you might wish to contact some of the cool Hawaii tech businesses in the TechHui Directory.

 Data Scientist Salaries in Hawaii